 Though personality assessments have me riding the line between introvert and extrovert, most people who know me will tell you that, without a doubt, I am a poster child for extroversion.
 I am calmer than I used to be, less likely to draw attention to myself, and less likely to be the entertainer at get-togethers, but I do love people and draw energy from talking to others.
 (The introversion does come along frequently, though, as I also need lots of time at home with my partner, my cat, and my delicious library in order to rejuvenate.)

-Point is: I am a people-person, and I love talking with people.
+The point is: I am a people person, and I love talking with people.
 I am not shy in the least, and it's fun to work at a business where most people want to talk about a handful of my very favorite things in the world: books, reading, and Athens, Georgia.

 It's not as if I'm distracted by the pain of the migraine.
 It's more like there's another Janet who has left my body altogether.
 Janet, with the excellent memory for names and interest in chatting up total strangers, has seemingly left the building.
 I feel like a shell of myself, trying to act the way "Real Janet" would act, trying to think of things "Migraine-Free Janet" would say.

 I remember staring into a customer's face many months ago and willing myself to understand what in the world he was talking about.
 Something about a book he'd just read and the friend he'd recommended it to.
 Something very basic that a so-called regular person, even halfway paying attention, could have followed.
 But I just couldn't do it.
 My brain wasn’t there.